-This is a continuation of the interview with Walter McInnes on August 7, 2008 by Charles Mobley at his home in Seldovia, Alaska.
+This is the continuation of an interview with Walter McInnes on August 7, 2008 by Charles Mobley at his home in Seldovia, Alaska.
 In this second side of a two-sided original tape recording, Walter talks about changes in Seldovia after the 1964 Alaska Earthquake including flooding and the physical layout of the community.
 He also talks about logging and the sawmill, working as a bartender, and a number of old-timers.

 Digital Asset Information